Is That All There Is?

-"Is That All There Is?", a song written by American songwriting team Jerry Leiber and Mike Stoller during the 1960s, became a hit for American singer Peggy Lee and an award winner from her album of the same title in November 1969.
+"Is That All There Is?" is a song written by the American songwriting team Jerry Leiber and Mike Stoller.
+It became a hit for the American singer Peggy Lee in 1969.
 The song was originally performed by Georgia Brown in May 1967 for a television special.
-It was first recorded by disc jockey Dan Daniel in March 1968, but this was an unauthorized recording that, while played on Daniel's own radio show, went unissued at the songwriters' request.
+It was first recorded by disc jockey Dan Daniel in March 1968, but this was an unauthorized recording that went unissued at the songwriters' request.
 The first authorized recording was by Leslie Uggams in August 1968.
-Then came the hit Peggy Lee version in August 1969, followed by Guy Lombardo in 1969 and Tony Bennett on 22 December 1969.

-Peggy Lee's version reached number 11 on the U.S. pop singles chart — becoming her first Top 40 pop hit since "Fever" eleven years earlier—and doing even better on the adult contemporary scene, topping that Billboard chart.
+Peggy Lee's version reached number 11 on the U.S. pop singles chart, becoming her first Top 40 pop hit since "Fever" eleven years earlier, and topping the adult contemporary chart.
 It also reached number six in Canada.
-It won Lee the Grammy Award for Best Female Pop Vocal Performance, and then later was named to the Grammy Hall of Fame.
+It won Lee the Grammy Award for Best Female Pop Vocal Performance and later was inducted into the Grammy Hall of Fame.

-The orchestral arrangement on the song was composed by Randy Newman, who also played the piano in the slower introduction section, and who also conducted the orchestra.
+The orchestral arrangement on Lee's version was composed and conducted by Randy Newman, who played the piano in the song's introduction.

-Lyrics
+American President Donald Trump revealed in 2016 that Peggy Lee's version of the hit tune is his favorite song.

+Theme

 The lyrics of this song are written from the point of view of a person who is disillusioned with events in life that are supposedly unique experiences.
 The singer tells of witnessing her family's house on fire when she was a little girl, seeing the circus, and falling in love for the first time.
 After each recital, she expresses her disappointment in the experience.
 She suggests that we "break out the booze and have a ball—if that's all there is," instead of worrying about life.
 She explains that she'll never kill herself either because she knows that death will be a disappointment as well.
 The verses of the song are spoken, rather than sung.
 Only the refrain of the song is sung.